How to cut your Council Tax bill – Money tip #141

 Below is a list of ways in which you might be able to cut your Council Tax bill:

-1 - Check you are in the right valuation band – your Council Tax bill is based on the value of your property.
+Your Council Tax bill is based on the value of your property.
 But when I say 'value' it is the value that your local council have assessed your property to be worth.
 When Council Tax was introduced in the early 90's properties were placed in 'valuation bands' which were established from nothing more than fleeting external glances of properties.
 Many properties have never been revalued subsequently.
 So you might not only be in the wrong valuation band and paying too much tax but you could even be paying more than your neighbours.
-Fortunately it is possible to challenge your band and potentially save thousands of pounds if you think your band is wrong.
+Fortunately, it is possible to challenge your band and potentially save thousands of pounds if you think your band is wrong.
 But be warned, get your assessment wrong and you could equally be in too low a band in which case an appeal might get your band revalued upwards, as well as those of your neighbours potentially.

 - children under 18